VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Experiments

-The overall architecture comprises a frozen VFM, a lightweight encoder, and a decoder.
-Throughout the design, we employ a dual-branch structure for semantic and spatial control, while continuously adding feature-regularization losses during training to preserve alignment with VFM features.
-Building on this foundation, we progressively extend a minimal baseline with additional components and evaluate their effects on reconstruction performance:
+The VFM-VAE consists of a frozen VFM, a lightweight encoder, and a decoder, using a dual-branch design for semantic/spatial control and a set of losses to maintain VFM alignment.
+We begin from a minimal baseline and progressively add components to assess their impact on reconstruction:

-\begin{itemize}[leftmargin=*,itemsep=0mm] \item \textbf{SD-VAE-Style Baseline.} We begin with a simple VAE design where the VFM is SigLIP2-Large-Patch16-256.
-The encoder and decoder each contain two convolutional layers for pre- and post-sampling encoding/decoding.
-The loss functions consist only of L1, LPIPS, and adversarial terms.
+\begin{itemize}[leftmargin=*,itemsep=0mm] \item \textbf{SD-VAE-style Baseline.} We start from an SD-VAE-style design using SigLIP2-Large-Patch16-256~\cite{siglip2} as the VFM.
+The encoder and decoder each use two convolutional layers for pre- and post-sampling, with L1, LPIPS, KL, and adversarial losses.

-\item \textbf{Multi-scale Latent Fusion.} Building on this baseline, we introduce Multi-scale Latent Fusion as described in Sec.~\ref{sec:multiscalelatent}.
-We also upgrade the upsampling modules and incorporate multi-scale reconstruction losses to stabilize training and accelerate early convergence.
+\item \textbf{Multi-scale Latent Fusion.} We add Multi-scale Latent Fusion (\cref{sec:multiscalelatent}), upgrade the upsampling modules, and introduce multi-scale reconstruction losses to stabilize training and speed up early convergence.

-\item \textbf{Modern Blocks.} We substitute modulated convolution blocks with modern ConvNeXt-based variants, and insert self-attention at low-resolution stages to better decode semantic features.
+\item \textbf{Our Modern Blocks.} We replace modulated convolutions with Modulated ConvNeXt Block and add self-attention at low resolutions for improved decoding.